LitSignal/site-policy/Policies/responsible-disclosure-of-security-vulnerabilities.md

 redirect_from:
   - /responsible-disclosure/
 ---
-We want to keep GitHub safe for everyone.
-If you've discovered a security vulnerability in GitHub, we appreciate your help in disclosing it to us in a responsible manner.
+We want to keep Litsignal safe for everyone.
+If you've discovered a security vulnerability in Litsignal, we appreciate your help in disclosing it to us in a responsible manner.

 ### Bounty Program